-As a Catholic Jesuit University, Loyola University Chicago is committed to supporting students to grow in their faith traditions.
+As a Jesuit, Catholic University — Loyola University Chicago is committed to supporting students to grow in their faith traditions.
 The department of Campus Ministry provides faith based programs and partners with student organizations to meet the faith needs of students.
+Above you can see a sampling of photos from the prayer and social gathering spaces on the second floor of Damen Student Center.
 Below are several of our faith based student organizations to help guide students in their religious development.
-If you are spiritually searching and/or do not see your faith tradition listed, please contact Brian Anderson (firstname.lastname@example.org) in order to help connect you with additional services.
-If you want to learn more about Interfaith Initiatives, click here to learn more, or visit us in our office in Damen Student Center 217.
+If you want to learn more about our faith groups or interfaith efforst, visit us in our office in Damen Student Center 217.

-Click on the photos below to view each Faith Tradition’s page.
+Click the tabs below to view each Faith Tradition’s page.

 Click here for a list of off-campus worship sites around the Chicago area.